Take Five: Which way to look first?

-Markets will digest results from the June 6-9 European Union election and Britain's Labour Party is expected to unveil its policy plans before a July 4 election it is tipped to win.
+Markets are digesting results from the June 6-9 European Parliament election and a shock decision from France to hold a snap election, while Britain's Labour Party is expected to unveil its policy plans before a July 4 election it is tipped to win.

 Here's the lowdown on the week ahead in world markets from Lewis Krauskopf and Ira Iosebashvili in New York, Kevin Buckland in Tokyo, and Karin Strohecker, Dhara Ranasinghe and David Milliken in London: